Jagoda11/react-template/README.md

 - `test`: 🧪 Runs tests using Jest and generates a coverage report.
 - `format`: 🖋️ Formats the code using Prettier.
 - `lint`: 🧹 Lints all JavaScript and TypeScript files in the project using ESLint.
-- `lint:root`: 🧹 Lints JavaScript and TypeScript files in the root directory, excluding the `frontend` and `backend` directories.
-- `lint:frontend`: 🧹 Lints JavaScript and TypeScript files in the `frontend` directory.
-- `lint:backend`: 🧹 Lints JavaScript and TypeScript files in the `backend` directory.
-- `setup-eslint`: 🔧 Runs the setup script to choose the frontend and backend frameworks, install the necessary dependencies, and configure the project.
 - `precommit`: 🔒 Runs the `lint` and `test` scripts before each commit to ensure code quality.
 This is managed by Husky 🐶.
 - `pretest`: 🔍 Lints the code before running tests.
 - `watch`: 👀 Runs tests in watch mode using Jest.